-This super low carb, high fat, and moderate protein "bread" is quite possibly the ideal keto meal companion.
-Perfect on days when you're craving some starchy texture, or a perfect meal prep item to your morning egg and keto coffee routine.
+This super low-carb, high-fat, and moderate protein "bread" is quite possibly the ideal keto meal companion.
+Perfect on days when you're craving some starchy texture, or a perfect meal prep item for your morning egg and keto coffee routine.

 How to Make a Keto Cloud Bread